gost-dom/surgeon/README.md

 }
 ```

-And similar for the AuthRouter.
+And similar for the `AuthRouter`.

-Surgeon will still only call Init on the few objects in the graph that it
+Surgeon will still only call `Init` on the few objects in the graph that it
 actually clones.

 ### Reinitialization will run in the correct order